quran-calligraphy

 Zeyneb Sayılgan

 Dr. Zeyneb Sayılgan is the Muslim Scholar at the Institute for Islamic, Christian, and Jewish Studies in Baltimore.
-Her experience of being raised in Germany as a child of Kurdish Muslim immigrants from Türkiye informs her interreligious work.
+Her experience of being raised in Germany as the daughter of Muslim immigrants from Türkiye informs her work in Christian-Muslim relations.
 Zeyneb’s research engages the theological ideas of the Muslim scholar Bediüzzaman Said Nursi (1876-1960).
 She is the host of On Being Muslim: Wisdom from the Risale-i Nur.

 Add comment